 Plus, this is yet another PF book to feature blistering Sentinel action.

 Wordplay: Ah, yes.
 A great deal of the enjoyment in reading one of Fehervari's works is trying to catch riddles, puzzle pieces, and Easter Eggs in names and other word cues.
 Genestealer Cults is no exception.
 My suggestion is to keep Google handy and start searching each new name as it comes up.
-A few of my favorites here include the naming of a Tempestus Scion after Robert Aickman, another author know for narrative magic tricks, "strange stories", and in general twisting readers' brains into knots.
+A few of my favorites here include the naming of a Tempestus Scion after Robert Aickman, another author known for narrative magic tricks, "strange stories", and in general twisting readers' brains into knots.
 The usage of wine-dark as an adjective is another nod to Aickman as well.

 Certain words peppered throughout reference others stories as well; a personal favorite being the usage of "puissance", a mention to that dread battleship from Fire Caste (the fate of which I would love to learn).